ZhangAustin/Deep-Speech/README.md

 # Deep Learning Tools for Speech Recognition

 writting in Python and running on GPUs.
-This tool was developed with a focus on enabling fast experimentation.
+This tool was developed with a focus on enabling fast experimentation for Speech Recognition.
 Being able to go from idea to result with the least possible delay is key to doing good research.

+Moved to https://bitbucket.org/AustinZhang/deep-speech as a private repo, please email me for access.

 *Dependencies: [Theano](https://github.com/Theano/Theano) and [keras](http://keras.io/)*